var-github/ML-project/README.md

  [Link to research paper](https://www.mdpi.com/2809008)

-### The project compares different model on the data and concludes tree based models are the best
+### The project aims to compares different model on the data and conclude which model best fits the data

-The project compares
+The project uses these models in the comparison
 - Linear Regression
 - Gradient Boosting Regression
 - Random Forest Regression